What is Goodpasture syndrome?

 Your healthcare provider will review your health history and do a physical exam.
 Other tests include:

-- Kidney biopsy.
-A test in which tissue samples are removed and checked under a microscope.
+Kidneybiopsy.
+A test in which small tissue samples are removed and looked at under a microscope.
+You may also have a lung biopsy.

-- Chest X-ray.
-This looks for changes to the lungs.
+Chest X-ray.
+This looks for changes or damage to the lungs.

 What is the treatment for Goodpasture syndrome?